Kalito-Labs/Luna/README.md

 Caring for aging parents is one of life's most important responsibilities.
 Kalito Space recognizes that eldercare involves complex coordination of medical information, schedules, medications, and multiple caregivers.
 Our platform brings everything together in one secure, family-friendly interface.

 ### ✨ Key Benefits
-- **🔒 Complete Privacy**: All data stored locally - no cloud dependencies
+- **🔒 Complete Privacy**: All data stored locally - no cloud dependencies for data storage
 - **👨‍⚕️ Professional Caregiver Tools**: Comprehensive scheduling and time tracking
-- **🤖 AI-Powered Assistance**: Context-aware AI that understands your family's care situation
+- **🤖 AI-Powered Assistance**: Context-aware AI with eldercare database access and web search
 - **📱 Modern Interface**: Beautiful, intuitive design that works on all devices
 - **🏥 Complete Care Management**: Patients, medications, appointments, and vitals in one place
+- **🔍 Real-Time Information**: Integrated web search for current medical and care information

 ## 🚀 Quick Start